twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Underline** – Underlines text in `TFONTTESTFORM`.
 Default is same as the `StrikeThrough` value.

 ### Reg
 The program is unregistered after the installation process is completed successfully.
-Many people and companies provided registration keys for different versions.
+Many people and companies provided registration keys for different versions to crack the program.
 * **V5D#** – The # at the end is a numerical string.
 If registration completes successfully, the program will thank the user for registering, add the user's name to the title bar (version 6.0 & above) and removes the **Register** button in `TTIPOFTHEDAYFORM` (version 1.0 until 6.5), **Buy** menu and the **Register** item on the Help menu.

 ### Themes (version 3.0 until 6.5)